-- Small: Gnomes average just shy of four feet tall.
-Their small size subtracts 1 from their Toughness. - Smart: Gnomes are clever and intellectual.
+- Diminutive (Size -1): Gnomes average just shy of four feet tall.
+Their small size subtracts 1 from their Toughness. - Fey Magic: Gnomes are an inherently magical race, drawing their power from their distant fey ancestry.
+Gnomes have the Arcane Background (Gifted) Edge for free, but they must choose one of the following powers as their known power-beast friend, confusion, detect/conceal arcana, illusion, or light/darkness. - Smart: Gnomes are clever and intellectual.
 They start with a d6 Smarts instead of a d4.

-half-Elf
+halt-Elf